kubapat/Quizz/README.md

-# Starting template
+## Description of project
 Quizz Multiplayer game written in Spring framework for Java using RESTApi.
 Code copied from original repository hosted on TU Delft gitlab servers with consent of all parties.
 I was responsible for backend part (server, client <-> server comms)

-## Description of project

 ## Group members